hww/hww.github.io/resume.md

 _New Braunfels, U.S._<br/>

 - Implemented a complete binding of GambitC Scheme to the Gamebryo engine.
-- Driver Training Courseware Site.
+- Crated Driver Training Courseware Site.
 This site provides management and content for certified corporate automobile and truck driver training courses.
 These training courses are used for corporate insurance purposes, so the sites accuracy and reliability are of primary importance to clients.
+- Created 48 interactive video courses.
 - Created LISP based game framework for Unity 3D and one prototype game using it.

 ### 2004-2008 Lead hardware software developer